What is the Woolpit Counselling Service?

 The Woolpit Counselling Service is structured around the individual.
 Each person will inevitably present very different experiences and requirements that will influence the type of support needed.

-Additionally, our therapists can provide free 15-minute consultations via phone, to give you the chance to speak with them directly, prior to your first appointment.
+Our therapists can provide free 15-minute consultations via phone, to give you the chance to speak with them directly, prior to making an appointment.
+This will help us understand your requirements better and refer you to the right person.

-The first session with a therapist is used to establish how they might work together.
-All contracting of the boundaries of the work is negotiated and agreed with each individual and can be renegotiated during counselling.
+The first session with a therapist is used to establish how you might work together.
+All contracting of the boundaries of the work is negotiated and agreed with each individual person and can be renegotiated during counselling.
 Most commonly sessions are weekly and last for 50 to 60 minutes.
-It is important that the client feels confident in being able to openly explore whatever they wish to and are under no obligation to continue if this is not the case.
+It is important that you feel confident in being able to openly explore whatever they wish to and are under no obligation to continue if this is not the case.

 Further information about what to expect from counselling or CBT can be found on the BABCP or BACP websites.